Landis, Dennis

 Warren Ross

 He was a founder and principal of Kallir, Philips, Ross, a medical communications company in New York City, and served two four-year terms on the Rye, New York City Council, the first as a member, the second as mayor.
-He is the father of three daughters and lives in Rye with his wife, Lucile.
+He was the father of three daughters and lives in Rye with his wife, Lucile.
+He died in 2015

 Articles: Caroline Veatch